-(2) Not a Director or Supervisor of the Company or any of its affiliates.
-The same does not apply, however, in cases where the person is an Independent Director of the Company, its parent company, or any subsidiary in which the Company holds, directly or indirectly, more than 50% of the voting shares.
+(2) Not a director or supervisor of the Company or any of its affiliates.
+Not applicable in cases where the person is an independent director of the Company, its parent company, or any subsidiary in which the Company holds, directly or indirectly, more than 50% of the voting shares.